NarutoOp/Marks_Entry_Portal/README.md

 - This project include admin as well as Teacher login options.

-### Admin login -
+#### Admin login -
--- Register Teachers/Professors
+- Register Teachers/Professors
--- Registered Teacher will get their password via mail.
+- Registered Teacher will get their password via mail.
--- Assign role to the Teacher/Professor for marks entry.
+- Assign role to the Teacher/Professor for marks entry.
--- Remove role of Teachers/Professor .
+- Remove role of Teachers/Professor .
--- Assign subject and class to Teachers .
+- Assign subject and class to Teachers .

-### Teacher Login
+#### Teacher Login
--- Can see assigned subjects and class .
+- Can see assigned subjects and class .
--- Select subject and class using dropdown.
+- Select subject and class using dropdown.
--- Start marks entry marks will automatically added to database .
+- Start marks entry marks will automatically added to database .
--- Can update marks until hitting submit button .
+- Can update marks until hitting submit button .
--- After hitting submit button you cannot alter marks or update it.
+- After hitting submit button you cannot alter marks or update it.

 ---

-## How to install? (for devs)

-#### This installation assumed you have python 3.X installed.
-[Get python here](https://www.python.org/ftp/python/3.8.1/python-3.8.1-

 :triangular_ruler: :pencil2: :straight_ruler: